tuanx18/data-engineer-portfolio/README.md

-# HOANG ANH TUAN - Portfolio On Data Analysis
+# Mr. Hoang Anh Tuan - Data Specialists: Engineering & Analytics Portfolio
-This is my profile on Data Analysis
+Navigating Data Realms: A Data Engineer's Journey by Hoang Anh Tuan, 3 years education of Software Development and 2 years on Data Engineering

 ## About me

 Hello, my name is Anh Tuan!
 I am a data addict with a solid background in computer science and a love of numbers, statistics, and data analysis.
 With a degree in "Computer Science - Software Development," I bring to the field of data a unique blend of technical expertise and an analytical approach.
 As a candidate seeking the role of Data Specialist, I am delighted to demonstrate my technical and analytical talents in the field of Data Science.